June 6, 2017 - Registration begins at 1:00 PM.

 Collection Update by IRS Territory Manager, Claude Watkins

 Protect Your Clients; Protect Yourself - Tax Professional Data Theft and Protection - Increasingly, tax professionals are being targeted by identity thieves.
 This presentation outlines steps tax professionals can take to protect client data and their businesses.
 Evelyn Dyson Lee, IRS.

-Earned Income Tax Credit Due Diligence; What Questions to Ask and What Documents to Keep (Kyle Coleman) - Each year the IRS renews its focus on return preparer due diligence requirements under the Earned Income Tax Credit.
-In addition, each year the IRS reviews and updates the questions that a return preparer should ask clients claiming the EITC and expands the documents that a prudent return preparer should maintain in his or her file to satisfy the due diligence requirements under the Code and Treasury Regulations.
-This topic will provide an overview and examples of what you should do when a client appears to be eligible for EITC.
+How to Meet Your Refundable Credits Preparer Due Diligence - Lynne Morrison, IRS - Each year the IRS renews its focus on return preparer due diligence requirements under the Earned Income Tax Credit.
+Now we have due diligence requirements for various refundable credits.
+In addition, each year the IRS reviews and updates the questions that a return preparer should ask their clients claiming the these credits and expands the documents that a prudent return preparer should maintain in his or her file to satisfy the due diligence requirements under the Code and Treasury Regulations.
+This topic will provide an overview and examples of what you should do when a client appears to be eligible for a refundable credit.